Whale watching: Pacific Ocean

-East Pacific –Colombia, Ecuador & Panama
+East Pacific –Colombia, Ecuador and Panama

 In Colombia, the towns of Bahía Solano and Nuquí are visited by a large number of Humpback whales from late July to the beginning of October.
 In southern Costa Rica, Marino Ballena National Park has two seasons when whales visit.

 In Panama, the Pearl Islands archipelago receive an estimated 300 humpbacks whale from late June to late November.
 These had become now the main attraction for whale watching tours starting in Panama City.
 In the Gulf of Chiriqui, the World Heritage Site of Coiba Island National Park and the islands near the town of Boca Chica are offering opportunities for whale watching.
 Isla Iguana near Pedasi is now a popular destination for whale watchers.
 Several foundations train local community members to perform as guide and captains for whale watching tours.

 In Ecuador, from June to September, there are many sites from which large groups of humpback whales can be seen, including Isla de la Plata (AKA Little Galapagos) and Salinas, at the tip of the Santa Elena Peninsula.